nas5w/interview-guide/docs/behavioral.md

 - When did this start?
 Was it recent?
 Has it been going on for a while?
 - Is there an event that appears to have triggered this behavior?

-It's possible the interview says "it's up to you" in response to a lot of these questions, which is totally fine!
+It's possible the interviewer says "it's up to you" in response to a lot of these questions, which is totally fine!
 That means _you_ get to provide the clarification and answer it in a way that best suits you.

 ### Interpersonal problem-solving

 A lot of hypotheticals will involve conflict with another individual.
 Empathy is important here.
-You'll want to make sure your proposed solutiont treats the other party like a human.
+You'll want to make sure your proposed solution treats the other party like a human.
 Make sure your approach solves problems _collaboratively_ with that individual.
 In the previous example where we have an employee who is disengaged and not performing, perhaps we recommend a 1:1 to try to get to the bottom of the situation and then collaboratively come up with an action plan to get the employee back on track.

 ### Example hypothetical questions